OisinWrites/Battleships-Legacy/README.md

 - Created a function to check guess against 'fleet'.
 - Created a function to reduce number of ships a board has by one.
 - Created a function to trigger sink ship function, where damaged tiles = ship length.

 ## Game
 - Started coding game.py file.
 Given class of game and welcome screen ASCII art.
 'Options menu' offers input of hit enter, once any input entered, option_menu False and create players will be called.
 - Outline the functions needed in the file, and their behaviour.
+- Game class has function to create instances of players, user and computer.
+Afterwhich it calls a play_game function.
+- The Play Game function will:
+ 1. Create a loop while game over condition is false
+ 2. Establish what happens when game over is true
+ 3. Allow player to exit game before game ending conditions are met
+ 4. Trigger ending where all ships are sunking, differentiating between computer or player victory.
+ 5. Give feedback noting result.

 ## Utilities
 - Outline functions help in utilities class to be called on throughout other classes.
 - Added all functions for utilities with validation methods.